prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 - Allow Prometheus owners to override the configuration defined in the monitoring resources (at least in the first iteration).

+- Deprecation of the unsafe TLS settings in `ServiceMonitor`.

 ### Audience

 - Users who serve Prometheus as a service and want to give their customers autonomy in defining monitors, but want to provide a default configuration for scraping.